anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The CA certificates are provided as base64 encoded x5b.
 The pledge SHALL install the received CA certificates in its trust anchor database after successful verification of the registrar's signature.

-If validation of the wrapping signature fails, the pledge SHOULD respond with the HTTP 404 error code.
+If validation of the wrapping signature fails, the pledge SHOULD respond with the HTTP 403 error code.
 The HTTP 406 error code SHOULD be used, if the response is in an unknown format.

 The registrar-agent SHALL send the enroll-response to the pledge by HTTP POST to the endpoint: "/.well-known/brski/pledge-enrollment".

 The registrar-agent enroll-response Content-Type header, when using EST {{RFC7030}} as enrollment protocol between the registrar-agent and the infrastructure, is `application/pkcs7-mime`.
 Note that it only contains the LDevID certificate for the pledge, not the certificate chain.

-Upon reception, the pledge SHALL verify the received LDevID EE certificate.
+Upon reception, the pledge SHALL verify the received LDevID certificate.
 The pledge SHALL generate the enroll status object and provide it in the response message to the registrar-agent.
-If the verification of the LDevID EE certificate succeeds, the status SHALL be set to true, otherwise to FALSE.
+If the verification of the LDevID certificate succeeds, the status SHALL be set to true, otherwise to FALSE.

 The pledge MUST reply with a status telemetry message as defined in section 5.9.4 of {{RFC8995}}.
 As for the other objects, the enrollment status object is provided with an additional signature using JOSE.
-If the pledge verified the received LDevID EE certificate successfully it SHALL sign the response using the LDevID of the pledge as shown in {{estat}}.
+If the pledge verified the received LDevID certificate successfully it SHALL sign the response using the LDevID of the pledge as shown in {{estat}}.
 In the failure case, the pledge SHALL use the available IdevID credentials.
 As the reason field is optional, it MAY be omitted in case of success.